Prometric

-Prometric, also known as Prometric Testing, is a U.S.-based company in the test administration industry.
-Its corporate headquarters is located in Canton (Baltimore, Maryland) in the United States.
-Prometric operates a test center network composed of thousands of sites in 160 countries.
-Many examinations are administered at Prometric sites, including those from the India-Common Entrance Test, North American Veterinary Licensing Examination, and Secondary School Admission Test.
+Prometric, also known as Prometric Testing, is an American test administration company.
+The corporate headquarters are located in Baltimore, Maryland, United States.
+The company manages a network of test centers, with thousands of sites in 160 countries, where various examinations are conducted.

 History

 Prometric's computerized testing centers were founded by Drake International in 1990 under the name Drake Prometric.
 In 1995, Drake Prometric L.P. was sold to Sylvan Learning in a cash and stock deal worth approximately $44.5 million.
 The acquired business was renamed Sylvan Prometric, then sold to Thomson Corporation in 2000.
 The Thomson Corporation announced its desire to sell Prometric in the fall of 2006, and Educational Testing Service announced plans to acquire it.
 On Monday, October 15, 2007, Educational Testing Service (ETS) closed its acquisition of Prometric from the Thomson Corporation.
+In 2018, Prometric was bought by Baring Private Equity Asia.

 Prometric co-sponsored the 10th Annual International Conference on Medical Regulation, which took place at the Ottawa Convention Centre in Ontario, Canada in October 2012.

+During Prometric's first administration of the LSAT (Law School Admission Test) in August 2023, many test takers, especially remote test takers, faced issues and interruptions when taking their exam.
+Due to the issues with administering the exam, some individuals were unable to begin their exam.
+The same technical issues were unresolved by the time when registration for the September 2023 LSAT arrived with many test takers experiencing the same technical difficulties.

+Executive Leadership

+In 2017, Charles Kernan was appointed as president and CEO of Prometric, replacing Michael Brannick.
+Brannick had held the position since 2001.

-In 2018, Prometric was bought by Baring Private Equity Asia.
-In September 2019, Roy Simrell joined Prometric as President and CEO.
+In September 2019, Roy Simrell joined Prometric as president and CEO, taking over for Kernan.